strehar/HttpServer/README.md

 This will start http server on port 8000 and display "It works!" page to user.

-To add some functionality to the server, you would have to write and register listener function.
+To add some functionality to the server, you could either write "Liquid" or "Simple" templates or write and register listener function.
+Templates are served by default listener and are passed request, response and and other objets that are provided to them.
+All scripts are cached to avoid slow recompilations.

 When registring listener, you need to provide URL that will tell the server when to trigger event.

 Code could look something like this: